Funders and Supporters

 Learn More Indiana is made possible through a partnership of the Indiana Commission for Higher Education, the Indiana Department of Education, the Indiana Department of Workforce Development and the State Student Assistance Commission of Indiana, with additional support from Indiana's colleges and universities, USA Funds and the Lumina Foundation for Education all working together to provide information that supports learning.
 Call the toll-free help line today 1-800-992-2076.

-State Student Assistance Commission of Indiana (SSACI)
+Prior to July 1, 2012, SFA was known as the State Student Assistance Commission of Indiana (SSACI).

-From London, England in 1844 to Indianapolis, Indiana in 1854, the Young Men’s Christian Associations (YMCA) respond to critical social needs by drawing on their collective strength as of one of the largest not-for-profit community service organizations in the United States.
+Young Men’s Christian Associations (YMCA) respond to critical social needs by drawing on their collective strength as of one of the largest not-for-profit community service organizations in the United States.
 Today’s YMCAs serve thousands of U.S. communities, uniting 21 million children and adults of all ages, races, faiths, backgrounds, abilities and income levels.
 Their reach and impact can be seen in the millions of lives they touch every year.
 At every stage of life, YMCAs are there to help children, families and individuals reach their full potential.

 Throughout Indiana, the YMCA branches serve diverse communities—providing millions of dollars in scholarships, program subsidies, and underwritten program in low-income communities.
 They do more than serve people in the community—the YMCA helps them thrive.